csimons/jquery-prototype-serializer/README.md

 jquery-prototype-serializer is a jQuery plugin that allows you to serialize forms as objects, equivalently to the Prototype serialize(true) call.
-This can be useful when porting front-end code to jQuery when back-end code expects a serialized object.
+This can be useful when porting front-end code from Prototype.js to jQuery when back-end code expects a serialized object.

 To use, simply include the plugin's .js file in your project, and then, wherever you previously were using: